videojs/videojs-vr/README.md

 Enable debug logging for this plugin

+### `omnitone`

+> type: `Omnitone library object`

+Use this property to pass the Omnitone library object to the plugin.
+Please be aware of, the Omnitone library is not included in the build files.

+### `omnitoneOptions`

+> type: `object`, default: `{}`

+Default options for the Omnitone library.
+Please check available options on https://github.com/GoogleChrome/omnitone

 ## Credits ##

 This project is a conglomeration of a few amazing open source libraries.